YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

 This loads :numref:`memdemo_src` and synthesizes the included module.
-Note that this code can be copied and run directly in a Yosys command line session, provided ``memdemo.v`` is in the same directory.
+Note that this code can be copied and run directly in a Yosys command line session, provided :file:`memdemo.v` is in the same directory.
 We can now change to the ``memdemo`` module with ``cd memdemo``, and call :cmd:ref:`show` to see the diagram in :numref:`memdemo_00`.